List of health scares

 A health scare is a widely reported story about the danger of something, usually a consumer good or medical product.
 Such scares have been promoted for decades but have become more popular with the advent of the Internet.
 They may be based on a misinterpretation of scientific studies, or, as has happened more recently, complete fabrication.
 This page lists widely reported media stories about how some good or product may have a certain adverse health effect, regardless of whether subsequent research confirmed the proposed link, debunked it, or has been inconclusive.

 MMR vaccine controversy

 In 1998, a paper, of which Andrew Wakefield was the lead author, was published in The Lancet suggesting that the MMR vaccine might cause autism.
 Since then, many epidemiological studies have refuted this hypothesis, and Wakefield has been found guilty of scientific fraud.
-The vaccine-autism link, since it has led to declining vaccination rates and, in turn, epidemics and deaths of vaccine-preventable diseases, has been called the "most damaging medical hoax of the last 100 years."
+The vaccine-autism link, since it has led to declining vaccination rates and, in turn, epidemics of and deaths from vaccine-preventable diseases, has been called the "most damaging medical hoax of the last 100 years."